 Note: The Fill feature is not active in Clock, Text, Solid, QR Code or Web Page shots.
 In these shots the image automatically stretches to fill the bounding box.

 XYZ Rotation

 Slide the X (Horizontal), Y (Vertical), or Z (Straight-through) axis sliders to rotate the source.
-(See also Reset Position below).
+(See Reset, under Crop.

 Opacity

 Slide the Opacity slider to adjust the degree of transparency of your image.